lokeshreddy82/lokeshreddy82/README.md

 - 🌱 I’m currently learning **Neural Networks**

-- 🤝 I’m currently working with project it is **😉Another hand for CP😰☠️**
+- 🤝 I’m currently working with project it is **😉 Early price prediction of a crops 😰☠️**

 - 📝 I regularly write articles on [linkedin.com/in/lokesh-py](linkedin.com/in/lokesh-py)